ros-controls/roadmap/design_drafts/hardware_status.md

 ## 5. Open Questions & Discussion
 1. Is the current list of standardized state messages (`CANopen`, `EtherCAT`, `VDA5050`, `ISO10218`) a good starting point?
 Are there other non-proprietary standards that are critical to include?
-2. And the questions that I have had, Is this whole approach overly complicated, let's avoid that pitfall.
+2. Is this whole approach overly complicated?
+It would be good to avoid that pitfall.

 ## 6. Alternative Publishing Strategies